ABF Doctoral/Postdoctoral Fellowships Program in Law & Inequality

 ABF Doctoral/Postdoctoral Fellowship Program in Law & Inequality

 The American Bar Foundation (ABF) is committed to developing the next generation of scholars in the field of law and social science.
 The purpose of the fellowship is to encourage original and significant empirical and interdisciplinary research on the study of law and inequality.

-Fellows will receive a stipend of $35,000 per year to up to two academic years (24 months).
-Continuing graduate students will receive benefits through their university.
-Recent graduates will receive benefits through the ABF.
-Fellows will also have access to a modest research account to reimburse expenses associated with research, travel to meet with advisors, or travel to conferences at which papers are presented.
+Doctoral and postdoctoral fellowships will be held in residence at the ABF’s headquarters in Chicago, IL and are expected to begin on September 1, 2017.
+Doctoral Fellows will receive a stipend of $35,000 per year for up to two academic years.
+Continuing graduate students will be required to receive benefits through their degree-granting university.
+The Postdoctoral Fellow will receive a stipend of $60,000 per year for up to three academic years, and benefits through the ABF.
+All Fellows will also have access to a modest research account to reimburse expenses associated with research, travel to meet with advisors, or travel to conferences at which papers are presented.
 Reasonable relocation expenses may be reimbursed on application.

-Applicants must include: (1) a dissertation abstract or proposal with an outline of the substance and methods of the research; (2) two letters of reference, one of which must be from a supervisor of the dissertation; and (3) a curriculum vitae.
+Applicants must include: (1) a dissertation proposal or writing sample with an outline of the substance and methods of the research; (2) two letters of reference, one of which must be from a supervisor of the dissertation; and (3) a curriculum vitae.
 In addition, at the applicant's option, a short sample of written work may be submitted.

 Applications for this fellowship must be received no later than January 15, 2017.

-Please submit your complete application for the ABF Doctoral/Postdoctoral Fellowship in Law & Inequality throug the following url: https://apply.interfolio.com/37469 Direct all questions or concerns relating to your application submission to Lucinda Underwood, firstname.lastname@example.org, 312.988.6573 or Trish Roos, email@example.com, 312.988.6520
+Please submit your complete application for the ABF Doctoral/Postdoctoral Fellowship in Law & Inequality through the following url: https://apply.interfolio.com/37469.
+Direct all questions or concerns relating to your application submission to Lucinda Underwood, 312.988.6573 or Julian Perez, email@example.com, 312.988.6631.